aresys-srl/sct/docs/source/user_manual/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This sub-section cannot be expressed by itself but only through its sub-sections `irf_parameters` and `rcs_parameters`.
-This choice has been done to explicitly separate these two configuration categories from the other because changing these
+This choice has been done to explicitly separate these two configuration categories from the others because changing these
 parameters heavily affects the results and can also lead to code errors.

 IRF Parameters